Leprechaun Of Logic Soils Himself In Public

 The reader will note once again the projection onto me of his own faults and foibles.
 Except, he openly equates me with Zionist trolls who defend the slaughter of Palestinians!

 As I noted earlier, this desperate soul will say anything, do anything, sink to any level, in order to defend Dialectical Dogma.

-And he continues to lie, for if one thing is plain from my Essays, I attack all forms of Philosophy, not just the Hermetic variety that has paralysed his brain cell.
+And he continues to lie, for if one thing is plain from my Essays, I attack all forms of Philosophy, not just the Hermetic variety that has paralysed his one remaining brain cell.

 In another reply to Red Eck, Mr Gormless continued along similar dissembling lines:

 Use of the term 'Paradox' to describe what Marx referred